yggdrasil-network/yggdrasil-network.github.io/installation.md

 ### iOS

+Yggdrasil is supported on iOS with the following applications:

-There are [experimental Yggdrasil for iOS builds available on TestFlight](https://testflight.apple.com/join/jZNsIkRr) based on the [v0.4 release candidate](https://yggdrasil-network.github.io/2021/06/19/preparing-for-v0-4.html).
-The [source code](https://github.com/yggdrasil-network/yggdrasil-ios) is also available.
+* [Yggdrasil for iOS on TestFlight](https://testflight.apple.com/join/jZNsIkRr), reference client based on the [v0.4 release candidate](https://yggdrasil-network.github.io/2021/06/19/preparing-for-v0-4.html) ([source code](https://github.com/yggdrasil-network/yggdrasil-ios))

 ### Android

+Yggdrasil is supported on Android with the following applications:

+* [Yggdrasil for Android](https://github.com/yggdrasil-network/yggdrasil-android/releases), reference client based on the [v0.4 release candidate](https://yggdrasil-network.github.io/2021/06/19/preparing-for-v0-4.html)
-An [Yggdrasil port to Android](https://github.com/yggdrasil-network/yggdrasil-android/releases) has been contributed by the community.
+* [Crispa for Android](https://github.com/yggdrasil-network/crispa-android/releases), contributed by the community

 ### FreeBSD